MINHSKI/acme-overview/README.md

 - Acme Users with Managers React
   - two client side routes (one for all users and one for managers)
   - no updating or deleting
+- Acme Tripplanner
+  - starting with Tripplanner Repo set up react application which allow items to be added and removed from itinerary
+  - itinerary models don't need to be saved
 - Using Redux to store client side state
 - Building a React Redux Application